Working time and working hours in Poland

 • transboundary telecommunication services.

-Compensation and allowance for work on Sunday and public holidays
+Compensation for work on Sundays and public holidays

 An employee who works on Sundays and on public holidays, shall be compensated with another day off: